LearningRegistry/LearningRegistry/docs/spec/Operations/index.rst

 This MAY invalidate the required information about the tracking and persistence of deletions.
 What is the model for deletion versus TTL and access to deletion status for harvest?

-.. _h.u18wsr3gn1zm:

 ----------------------
 Network Administration
 ----------------------

-Resource distribution network nodes MAY provide `Administrative Services <https://docs.google.com/a/learningregistry.org/document/d/1lATgircOBUOmsoFwia8su2o--TZ88AG4GOmn5NQ6jAc/edit?hl=en_US#heading=h.kuf0re8u58qs>`_.
+Resource distribution network nodes MAY provide :ref:`Administrative Services <Administrative Services>`.
 Operation of an administrative service SHALL be determined by the governance and policy rules of a resource distribution network or network node, not via this specification.

 Provisioning of administrative services SHALL be determined by the governance and policy rules of a resource distribution network or network node, not via this specification.

 *Open* *Question*: Do we need a mechanism to control access to network data models beyond authentication controls?

-.. _h.e1519o-y653zc:

 ----------
 Change Log